 Hey, good morning.
 How are you?
 My name is Jane Eyles-Bennett, and I’m the founder of this group.
-I’m an interior and exterior designer.
+I specialise in exterior facade designs.

 I’m coming on today to talk about two must-have things that you need to have when you are renovating the front facade of your home.

 Part of your facade design is choosing your colours and your materials and your landscaping, all that kind of stuff.
 That’s easy; anyone knows that you need to do that.
 I’m going to tell you about two things that no-one is talking about.
 This is really important stuff when it comes to design, and its stuff that I can tell you about and you can try and make work on your own home.
 When I tell you what these things are, you will hopefully understand how important they are.

 I’m going to talk about the first two design steps because before the design steps there are some pre-questions and things we need to organise and think about before we get into the design, and those things are around the style of your home, your budget, the neighbourhood that you’re in, and the style that you want to achieve.
 There are other things that we’re thinking about at that point, but I’m just saying that we don’t just dive into what I’m talking about now.
 This is one of the first steps that we need to do but not the first step.
 And the two things I’m going to tell you about are fundamental to a successful design.